- Authorized Work for Study Permit Holders

 Co-operative education programs combine classroom study with work experience related to the student’s field of study.
 Carleton offers undergraduate and graduate level co-op programs.
 Learn more about Co-operative Education at Carleton

-International students must apply to Immigration, Refugees and Citizenship Canada (IRCC) for a co-op work permit before they begin the work placement portion of their co-op program.
+International students must apply to Immigration, Refugees and Citizenship Canada (IRCC) for a co-op work permit before they begin the work placement portion of their co-op program or do any work that is a required component of their program of study.

 Co-op work permits can only be issued to holders of valid study permits, and the expiry dates of the two permits usually match.